Learning & Performance Objectives

 Analyze new investigative and therapeutic options in the management of gastroparesis and gastroesophageal reflux.

 Recognize the use of pharmacologic management in functional GI disorders.

 Review current approaches to diagnosis and management of alcoholic and non-alcoholic fatty liver.

 Recognize the options for colon cancer screening and the clinical factors associated with hereditary GI cancer syndromes.

 In support of improving patient care, Washington University School of Medicine in St Louis is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Credits available for this activity:

 a maximum of 11.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the

-“Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 11.5 MOC credit points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit."
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 11.5 MOC II points in Medical Knowledge in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Participants will earn MOC II points equivalent to the amount of CME credits claimed for the activity.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC II credit.